swiftdemand/swiftprotocol/README.md

 When a Swift Citizen or Identity Provider requires funds to perform some task they must submit a public Fund Proposal.
 This proposal will be written in plain text and signed with the requester's private key and then added to the blockchain.
 Nodes will then have 1 week to vote on the given proposal.
 Non-votes are counted as Nos.
 A majority consensus is required for the funds to be transferred.

 ## Consensus Protocol
 A new consensus mechanism is used in the Swift Protocol that allows for extremely fast block times while still being trustable.
-The consensus protocol is call Time Based Consensus.
+The Swift Protocol uses a modified version of Delegated Byzantine Fault Tolerance \[6] that is implemented by NEO.
+Instead of having each block signed by a majority of the nodes, consensus will be decided based on the longest chain.

 ### Selecting Forgers
-There is a pretermined order to Delegated Node ordered by the votes they received when elected.
-In a round robin order each node will have a 10 second window to forge a block.
+When Delegated Nodes are elected, they are placed into an ordered list of blocks that are permitted to forge blocks ordered by the amount of votes received.
+Nodes will then take turns forging blocks round robin style.
+When it is a nodes turn to create a block they will have a 10 second window to forge a block.
 If no block is forged during this duration then the next Delegated Node on the list will also have permission to forge a new block.
+This will be achieved by using a timestamp server \[5].

 ### Consensus
 Consensus is decided by following the longest chain.
-Delegated Nodes that attempt to perform a double spend attack by signing multiple blocks will promptly be voted out by other Delegated Nodes.
-(Insert math here about how many nodes have to be compromised to give a realistic attack vector).
+Delegated Nodes that attempt to perform a double spend attacks by signing multiple blocks will promptly be voted out by other Delegated Nodes.

 ## Protections